 PROFINET proxies take advantage of the existing “islands” that were created under the original PROFIBUS PA concept.
 Each PA “island” network is accessed by the PROFINET controller as a single device.
 On the PA side, the proxy can act as the PA master (controller) and manages the communication coordination between the two physically different networks.
 Using a PROFINET proxy enables PROFINET to be extended into existing PA installations with minimum risk.
 The PROFINET PA proxy is functionally equivalent to the original DP/PA coupler from the PROFIBUS DP days.
 You can think of it as a “device” to the PROFINET controller and a “master” to the PA devices.

-The PROFINET PA Profile 4.0 adds capability to PA
+PROFINET PA Profile 4.0

 PA Profile 4.0 was designed to take advantage of PROFINET strengths and to incorporate the diagnosis concepts of PROFINET and PA into a unified system.
 There are several important advantages that PA Profile 4.0 with PROFINET has over the original PA with PROFIBUS DP.
 The following table compares PA stand alone, PROFIBUS DP and PROFINET features and capabilities.